Feature request #13050

 We have users here missing some very handy Mapinfo digitizing tools.
 Those tools allow to modify features inside the currently edited layer, without any need to create new layers and copy-paste.

 That would require for some operators to define source and target features (intersect, clip, difference), for others, selection is enough (buffer).
 See attached picture to explain what MI does.

 This has been discussed some years ago (Anita should remember that) but I couldn't dig that topic out of archives.

-Updated by Hugo Mercier over 1 year ago
+Updated by Hugo Mercier almost 2 years ago

 I am not sure to understand what targets are.

 For unary operators (buffer, simplification), inplace modification would mean to update each (selected) geometry by the result of the operator.

 But for binary operators, like intersection, I guess the "target" would be used to specify which of the two arguments should be updated ?